Groundwater: The New Frontier

-• California adopted legislation for stabilizing overdrafted groundwater water basins in 2014.
+• California adopted legislation for stabilizing overdrafted groundwater basins in 2014.

-• The new law allows for groundwater pumping restrictions and the imposition of fees, but does not mandate either one.
+• The law allows for groundwater pumping restrictions and the imposition of fees but does not mandate either one.

 • Local public agencies with water supply, management and land use obligations will develop a Groundwater Sustainability Plan (GSP) with stakeholder input for approval by the state.

 • There will be less groundwater available in the future.

-• Business and agricultural representatives should be engaged in the planning process expressing the impacts a reduced water supply will have on business vitality.
+• Business and agricultural representatives should continue to be engaged in the planning process expressing the impacts a reduced water supply will have on business vitality.

 • New technologies should be explored to use water more efficiently.

 • The California Chamber of Commerce continues to reach out and inform businesses of the importance to engage in the process.

 SGMA lays out how the state will achieve sustainable groundwater basins.
+It allows 40 years from the plans’ approvals to achieve sustainability.
 “Sustainable” generally means eliminating overdraft in the basins.
-Water seeps back into basins through winter floods, water from recharge basins and rain.
-Some funding has been provided by the state General Fund, but the majority of funding is from a large water bond passed a few years ago.
+Water seeps back into basins through winter floods, water from recharge basins, and rain.
+Some funding has been provided by the state General Fund, but most of the funding was provided in Proposition 1 (2014), from which all funds have been awarded, and Proposition 68 (2018), which has $47 million uncommitted.
+Both propositions had several categories that could be used for SGMA planning.
 Looking at the amount of work needed to design a GSP to achieve basin sustainability and begin implementation, however, fees are going to be necessary.

 Designing a GSP entails a tremendous amount of work, including research, surveying, monitoring, reporting, public meetings, development of best practices, finding and purchasing replacement water, evaluating new technologies, and working out groundwater rights.
 Each basin is unique.
 Plans need to be tailored to conditions in each overdrafted basin.
 A further complication is that there can be many local agencies overlying the basins that must agree on a GSP.
 Schisms in planning agencies are showing up as the deadline approaches.